Agent Sessions

 CLI

-Create a session:Design rule
+Create a session:environment_describevault_listpermissions_describesession_listsession_list_childrensession_get_snapshotsession_get_eventssession_get_tracesession_run_childmemory_listoutcome_readoutcome_define

 Any new Agent feature should answer this first: Does this belong on the session, or does it belong above the Agent layer?
 If it is:- transient runtime continuity